Are You Confident of the Diagnosis?

 The predominant site of involvement is the foot, accounting for two thirds or more of cases.
 Other sites of involvement are the hands, knees, scalp, neck, chest, abdomen, arm, buttocks, perineum, and shoulders.
 The involvement of covered parts of the body is almost always suggestive of actinomycetoma.
 This difference is mainly due to the ability of the organisms to colonize short-term shallow wounds, local bacterial flora and temperature of the anatomic region.
 These factors, to some extent, vary between exposed and covered parts, resulting in different etiologic agents.
 In the majority of patients presenting with head and neck disease, actinomycetoma cases constitute the most predominant type of mycetoma.

 Grains are aggregation of causative agents.
-The color, size, and texture of grains help in identification of causative organisms (
+The color, size, and texture of grains help in identification of causative organisms (Table I).
+Nocardiae do not clump together readily.
+Hence grains are rarely identified in purulent discharge.

 Expected results of diagnostic studies